Maximizing Submodular or Monotone Approximately Submodular Functions by Multi-objective Evolutionary Algorithms: Multi-objective Evolutionary Algorithms

-The procedure of the GSEMO algorithm is presented in Algorithm~\ref{algo:GSEMO}.
+The procedure of the GSEMO-C is presented in Algorithm~\ref{algo:GSEMO}.
 Starting from a random solution (lines~1-2), it iteratively tries to improve the quality of the solutions in the population $P$ (lines~3-12).
-In each iteration, a new solution $\bm{x'}$ is generated by randomly flipping bits of an archived solution $\bm{x}$ selected from the current population $P$ (lines~4-5); the complementary set $\bm{x''}=V\setminus \bm{x'}$ of $\bm{x'}$ is also generated (line~6); these two newly generated solutions are then used to update the population $P$ (lines~7-11).
-In the updating procedure, if $\bm{y} \in \{\bm{x'},\bm{x''}\}$ is not dominated by (i.e., not strictly worse than) any previously archived solution (line~8), it will be added into $P$, and meanwhile those previously archived solutions weakly dominated by (i.e., worse than) $\bm{y}$ will be removed from $P$ (line~9).
+In each iteration, a new solution $\bm{x}'$ is generated by randomly flipping bits of an archived solution $\bm{x}$ selected from the current population $P$ (lines~4-5); the complementary set $\bm{x}''=V\setminus \bm{x}'$ of $\bm{x}'$ is also generated (line~6); these two newly generated solutions are then used to update the population $P$ (lines~7-11).
+In the updating procedure, if $\bm{y} \in \{\bm{x}',\bm{x}''\}$ is not dominated by (i.e., not strictly worse than) any previously archived solution (line~8), it will be added into $P$, and meanwhile those previously archived solutions weakly dominated by (i.e., worse than) $\bm{y}$ will be removed from $P$ (line~9).
 It is easy to see that the population $P$ will always contain a set of incomparable solutions due to the domination-based comparison.
-Note that the GSEMO here is a little different from its original version~\cite{friedrich2010approximating,neumann2011computing,qian2013analysis}.
-In the original GSEMO algorithm, only $\bm{x'}$ is generated and used to update the population in each iteration, while here we also generate the complementary set of $\bm{x'}$ and use both of them to update the population.